 Is Celery Bad For Parrots?

 Celery isn’t toxic for parrots and is safe for them to eat.
 However, the stringy part can cause problems.
-Before feeding it to your parrot, there are a few things you must be aware of, including:

 An impacted crop means that the digestive system stops functioning properly and prevents new food from passing through.
-Symptoms include:

 - Loss of appetite

 If crop impaction isn’t corrected, the following issues can occur: